Console

 Manage users

-When authentication is enabled, you can manage end users through user directories.
+When authentication is enabled, you manage end users through user directories.

 - Go to your project’s User Directories